 Australia’s nature-based outdoor activities community covers a diverse range of participants and organisations—both young and old, public and private, for-profit and not-for-profit, community- and business-oriented, voluntary and professional.

-The findings of the research are being released through individual reports specific to each state and territory.
 To access your state or territory report, please click the relevant link below.

 To view Victoria's report commissioned by Outdoors Victoria please click here.